genelet/mlm/README.md

 The match-down rate is defined in `RATE_matchdown` in `config.json`.
 If a sponsor with 5 direct offspring earns $10 in match-up bonus and the match-down rate is 0.25, each offspring receives $0.50.

 The Team Bonus is calculated weekly on days defined in `cron_1week`.
+For large-scale deployments, the calculation engine is optimized for memory efficiency when processing multi-generation relationships.

 ### 2.4) Pairing Bonus (Binary Bonus)